RoryWirch/writeups/ocp4-postgres-db/how-to-build-a-db.md

 The visualization for the brew build time analysis project has been done using Grafana on an OCP4 instance.
 One of our experiments with the project involved studying whether lines of code for the Ceph project impacted brew build times.
 To study this,a tool was used to collect data on the lines of code in each Ceph version.
 This produced a csv file that included Ceph version numbers, git hashes, and a break down of the lines of code.

 This data needed to be included in grafana as a datasource in order to be used for visualization.
 The problem was that grafana does not support using csv files as datasources.
-There is a plugin that allows for csv's to be used as datasources, however after some testing it was determined that the plugin would not be useful without a lot of time tinkering with it and the grafana container.
+There is a plugin that allows for csv's to be used as datasources, however after some testing it was determined that the plugin would not be useful without a lot of time tinkering with it and the grafana pod.

 The next approach to getting the data into grafana was to build a small database in OCP4 to be used as a datasource in grafana.
-This writeup will cover all steps in building and populating a postgres database in OCP4.
+This writeup will cover all steps in building and populating a PostgreSQL database in OCP4.

-## 2. Setting up a postgres container and PVC in OCP4
+## 2. Setting up a PostgreSQL pod and PVC in OCP4

 For this step, you will need access to an OpenShift project.
 For this write up, I will be using OCP4.
 I will include screenshots of the web interface for all steps.

-**Adding a Postgres Container**
+**Adding a PostgreSQL pod**

-To add a postgres container using the web interface, navigate to the add tab and then select database from the options.
+To add a PostgreSQL pod using the web interface, navigate to the add tab and then select database from the options.

 ![Add tab on ocp4](docs/add-db-1.png)